mikecalvo/msse_seng_5199/week01/introduction.md

 ---

 # Grading
-- 3 programming assignments: 30% each
+- 4 programming assignments: 25% each
-- In class code review: 10%
 - Evenly distributed throughout the course
 - Must turn in every assignment to pass
 - Options: solo or pair